-MSCI ESG Research's Low Carbon Transition Risk assessment11 is designed to identify potential leaders and laggards by measuring companies' exposure to and management of risks and opportunities related to the low carbon transition.
+MSCI ESG Research's Low Carbon Transition Risk assessment is designed to identify potential leaders and laggards by measuring companies' exposure to and management of risks and opportunities related to the low carbon transition.
 The assessment is derived from company disclosures and estimates.

-The final output of this assessment is two company-level factors:
+The final output of this assessment is two company-level factors as described below:

 - (1) Low Carbon Transition Category: This factor groups companies in five categories that highlight the predominant risks and opportunities they are most likely to face in the transition (Exhibit 1). - (2) Low Carbon Transition Score: This score is based on a multi-dimensional risks and opportunities assessment and considers both primary and secondary risks a company faces.
-It is industry agnostic and represents an absolute assessment of a company's position vis-à-vis the transition.
+It is an industry agnostic assessment of a company's position vis-à-vis the transition.